GSA/digitalgov.gov/content/about/join-digitalgov.md

 {% include components/picture.html
   img="lunch-team"
-  alt="Women workers employed as wipers in the roundhouse having lunch in their rest room" caption='Women workers employed as wipers in the roundhouse having lunch in their rest room.' credit='Jack Delano, photographer.
+  alt="Women workers employed as wipers in the roundhouse having lunch in their rest room" caption='Women workers employed as wipers in the roundhouse having lunch in their rest room.
+April, 1943.' credit='Jack Delano, photographer.
 Courtesy Library of Congress.' title='Join our _fabulous_ team'
   %}